lptaki15/DNAntenna-Code/README.md

 a repository for a DNAntenna dataset of brownian motion (benchmarked 8/2/24)

 what is included:
--microscope optics calibration with tetraspeck beads -raw bead data TIFs
+--microscope optics calibration with tetraspeck beads -raw bead data TIFs
   -calibration code w/generated figures
   -PDF summary of results